Waivers Of Inadmissibility

 FAQ Section

-1. Who is eligible for a Waiver of Inadmissibility?
+1. Who is eligible for a Waivers of Inadmissibility?

-Eligibility depends on the specific grounds of inadmissibility and the presence of qualifying factors, such as family ties or humanitarian concerns.
+Eligibility for a waiver depends on the specific grounds of inadmissibility and the presence of compelling qualifying factors, such as close family ties to U.S. citizens or lawful permanent residents, significant humanitarian concerns, or evidence of extreme hardship.
+Each case is carefully evaluated based on these factors to determine whether the applicant qualifies for relief under immigration laws.

 2. How long does it take to get a Waiver of Inadmissibility?

-3. Can a Waiver of Inadmissibility lead to a green card?
+3. Can a Waivers of Inadmissibility lead to a green card?

-4. What happens if my a Waiver of Inadmissibility application is denied?
+4. What happens if my a Waivers of Inadmissibility application is denied?

-5. Are there any risks associated with applying for a Waiver of Inadmissibility?
+5. Are there any risks associated with applying for a Waivers of Inadmissibility?

 Waivers of Inadmissibility are extremely complicated and should be handled by an experienced immigration attorney.